-After the Financial Times published a pair of whistleblower-driven exposes that suggested some of Wirecard’s parabolic growth in the Asia-Pacific region was the result of a purported multiyear revenue inflation scheme, anyone wanting to understand the kettle the German payments company finds itself boiling in would do well to observe the timeless journalistic maxim: “Follow the money.”
+After the Financial Times published a pair of whistleblower-driven exposés that suggested some of Wirecard’s parabolic growth in the Asia-Pacific region resulted from a purported multiyear revenue inflation scheme, anyone wanting to understand the kettle the German payments company finds itself boiling in would do well to adopt the timeless journalistic maxim “follow the money.”

 But where to start?

-According to a March 11 court filing made by Singaporean prosecutors — Singapore is both the headquarters for Wirecard’s Asia-Pacific region and where the FT reported the alleged scheme was launched — three so-called transactional parties, two of which are Wirecard subsidiaries, are located there.
+According to a March 11 court filing by Singaporean prosecutors, three “transactional parties” involved in questionable deals (including two Wirecard subsidiaries) are located in India.
+(Singapore is both the headquarters for Wirecard’s Asia-Pacific region and where the FT reported the alleged scheme had been launched.)

-The prosecutor’s filing is a response to Wirecard’s motion in the High Court seeking to limit the scope of the Singapore Police’s Commercial Affairs Department unit investigation and to secure the return of computers and files taken in raids on February 8, February 20 and March 5.
-(The High Court rejected Wirecard’s motion for “a lack of legal basis” but noted that the company may still appeal the decision, according to The Straits Times.)
+The prosecutors’ filing is a response to Wirecard’s motion in the high court that sought to limit the scope of the Singapore police’s commercial affairs department investigation and secure the return of computers and files taken in raids on Feb.
+8, Feb.
+20 and March 5.
+(The high court rejected Wirecard’s motion for “a lack of legal basis” but noted that the company may still appeal the decision, according to The Straits Times.)

-The company’s Singaporean prosecutors are interested in — Hermes Tickets I, Great Indian Technology and Orbit Corporate & Leisure Travels — were first flagged as suspicious in the Southern Investigative Reporting Foundation’s investigation last year into Wirecard’s October 2015 230 million euro purchase of a hodgepodge of small, privately-held payments and e-commerce companies called Great Indian Retail.
+The companies that Singaporean prosecutors are interested in — Hermes Tickets I, Great Indian Technology and Orbit Corporate & Leisure Travels — were first flagged as suspicious by the Southern Investigative Reporting Foundation’s investigation last year of Wirecard’s October 2015 purchase (for 230 million euros) of a hodgepodge of small, privately held payments and e-commerce companies called Great Indian Retail, based in India.
 Wirecard paid an additional 110 million euros in earnout payments through 2017.

-Additional documents recently filed in India by Star Destination Management, the parent of Star Global Currency Exchange, a kiosk-based currency exchange company Wirecard purchased, strongly suggest that the prosecutors needn’t go beyond India to establish that the Great Indian Retail deal stinks to high heaven.
+Additional documents recently filed in India by Star Destination Management — the parent of Star Global Currency Exchange, a kiosk-based currency exchange company purchased by Wirecard — strongly suggest that the prosecutors need not go beyond India to establish that the Great Indian Retail deal stinks to high heaven.

-Consider Star Destination Management’s 2016 annual report, which gives no indication that it sold its core revenue generating asset in February, 2016.
-Whatever else happened that year, kiosk ticket sales clearly weren’t too robust, and as of March 31, 2016, the company reported a loss of a little under 25,200 euros.
-Though Star Global Currency’s purchase price wasn’t disclosed, the modest scale of its operations is seen in the Department of Industrial Policy and Promotion‘s foreign direct investment circular where Wirecard’s 1.45 million euro capital injection is disclosed.
+Consider Star Destination Management’s 2016 annual report, which gives no indication that it sold its core revenue-generating asset in February 2016.
+Whatever else happened that year, kiosk ticket sales clearly were not too robust, and as of March 31, 2016, the company reported a loss of a little under 25,200 euros.
+Although Star Global Currency’s purchase price was not disclosed, the modest scale of its operations is seen in the Department of Industrial Policy and Promotion‘s foreign direct investment circular where Wirecard’s 1.45 million euro capital injection is disclosed.